dslmeinte/jsmf/README.md

 ## Formats

 JSMF uses two JSON formats for interchange of meta models and models.
+These are solely intended for transport so they offer nothing in the way of human-readability (such as autogeneration of IDs) and deserialization fails early (and hard) on syntax errors, i.e. JSON not adhering to the format's schema.
+However, the model format offers a certain level of fail-soft behavior in the sense that data that's syntactically correct, but does not adhere to the meta model is stored in the model in a way that allows retrieval.
-They are described below, but neither the description nor their implementation is currently complete.
+The formats are described below, but neither the description nor their implementation is currently complete.

 ### Meta model format